JavaScript Timers. Here’s Everything You Need To Know

 <button onclick="setTimeout(myFunction, 2000)">Click Me</button>

-Code from the example will display an alert message after 2 seconds on click of the button.
+The code from the example will display an alert message after 2 seconds on the click of the button.

 How To Execute Code At A Regular Intervals In JavaScript

 To do this you can use the setInterval() function.
 This function will execute a specified piece of code repeatedly at fixed time intervals.
-Syntax of this function looks like this:
+The syntax of this function looks like this:

 setInterval(function, milliseconds)

-This function accepts two parameters – functions name and interval in milliseconds.
+This function accepts two parameters – function name and interval in milliseconds.
 Here’s an example:

 <script>